Mammy stereotype: Dolls and ceramics

 Mammy imagery can be found in the form of several objects including dolls, ceramics, cookie jars, salt and pepper shakers, and other household items.
 The mammy caricature was part of post Civil War propaganda that spread negative and false stereotypes about African Americans.
 These mammy ceramics and dolls had similar effects as the false representations created by minstrel shows.
 These figurines often had exaggerated features and tried to falsely portray African Americans as "docile, dumb and animated".
 Despite their racist meaning, these items have been passed down and seen as memorabilia.
-Although these mammy dolls and ceramics dehumanize Black people, some of them are still valued and sold for hundreds of dollars.
+Although these mammy dolls and ceramics dehumanize African-American people, some of them are still valued and sold for hundreds of dollars.

 In Natchez, Mississippi, there is a roadside restaurant called Mammy's Cupboard that was founded in 1940.
 The building is shaped like a mammy caricature along with a head-wrap and long red skirt.
-Similar to Aunt Jemima, Mammy's Cupboard uses the imagery and the stereotype of Black women to promote a business.
-The restaurant's use of a mammy caricature to portray Black servitude is reminiscent of how it was portrayed in the Old South.
+Similar to Aunt Jemima, Mammy's Cupboard uses the imagery and the stereotype of women of African descent to promote a business.
+The restaurant's use of a mammy caricature to portray African-American servitude is reminiscent of how it was portrayed in the Old South.

 The character Beloved Belindy was designed by Raggedy Ann creator Johnny Gruelle.
 This character was sold as a doll and featured in books.